JustinBeaudry/javascript-es6-styleguide/README.md

 **Callbacks**: If a callback has too many lines of code, instead of using an anonymous arrow function, use a private class function.
 There is not a black and white definition for how many lines of code is too much for a callback or in general for a function.
 Be pragmatic, it should be clear when a function has too many lines of code.

 *Why?*: Anonymous arrow functions with too many lines of code within another function can make your code hard to read and maintain.
-No different than any other function that has too many lines of code and needs to be broken up.
+This is no different than any other function that has too many lines of code and needs to be broken up.

 ```javascript
 /* avoid */